Vignesh3122/MyInternshipProjects/README.md

 # MyInternshipProjects
-Project done for Motion Cut Company
+My First Task aka Project done for MotionCut Company Thank you
-Thank you
 Took Inspiration from various templates to develop